alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

    end: Dec.
 2011
    location: Magor Corp.
    location-link: http://www.magorcorp.com/
-   description: "I have been contacted in order to design a new set of icons for their tele-collaboration software (it is basically a Skype-like alternative oriented toward telepresence and teleconference).
+   description: "I have been contacted in order to design a new set of icons for their tele-collaboration software (a Skype-like alternative oriented toward telepresence and teleconference).
 I designed a total of 30 icons."
  - name: Icon Designer
    title: Icon Designer in outsourcing
    start: Feb.